Calling service numbers

 On the 1 July 2015, the cost of calling these numbers was split into two parts:

-This is the cost of connecting your call to our network, charged in pence per minute.
+- Access charge - the cost of connecting your call to our network, charged in pence per minute.

-This is the remainder of the cost of the call.
+- Service charge - the remainder of the cost of the call.
 The service charge is decided by the organisation you call, who must communicate it clearly.
 For example, if the service charge was 20p a minute, the organisation you are calling might say: "Calls cost 20p a minute, plus your phone company's access charge".

 By adding together our standard access charge and the service charge, you'll know exactly how much the call will cost.